TikTok may still be a bit of an unknown for many—but TikTok marketing could be a crucial part of your 2020 social media marketing strategy.

 Before you start marketing on TikTok, make sure your demographic aligns.

+So with that in mind, we do recommend only using TikTok for marketing if you have a young audience.
 While there’s no doubt that older people will start using the service soon, your marketing resources will likely be better spent elsewhere if that’s your targeted audience.

 Here's how to market on TikTok

 You have two options for yourTikTok marketing strategy: working with influencers or creating original content.
 Each of these strategies have their own merits and time commitments.

 Let’s walk through both options so you can decide which one makes the most sense for your business.

 From makeup to baking videos, TikTok is full of people making things.
 There are some huge TikTok influencers in these spaces—in fact, some have millions of subscribers.

 These influencers have audiences that may want to buy your products, so for a chunk of your marketing budget, you can partner with them and create an influencer marketing campaign.
 Pay these influencers to use your products on-camera or otherwise promote your brand in their videos, and you’ll get your products in front of new eyes.